 At some point, usually toward the end, you will probably be asked what questions you have for the panel.
 In advance, prepare a question for each person, appropriate to their role.
 For example, you might ask the HR person to describe the company culture or ask a prospective peer what their typical day is like.

-Sequential or Serial Interviews
+Sequential Interviews, also known as Serial Interviews

 Tailor your presentation to the interests of the specific person: the CEO may be interested in your contributions to the bottom line, while your prospective teammates may care more about your personality and collaborative skills.